 Ethernet Port Group Editor X

 A Port Group represents a logical group sometimes referred to as an Ethernet's physically connected to these ports will each other.
-NOTE: When a port group separately ensure that this logical inter in the top panel of this page. segment since any computers be allowed to freely communicate with uses the LAN mode you must
+NOTE: When a port group of separately ensure that this logical inter in the top panel of this page. egment since any computers be allowed to freely communicate with uses the LAN mode you must

-Port Group ID: Ian
+Port Group ID: lan

+Available Selected Port: Ethernet 1

-Available Port: Ethernet WAN (Current ID: we Selected Port: Ethernet 1 Port: Ethernet 2 Port: Ethernet 3
+Port: Ethernet WAN (Current ID: wi Port: Ethernet 1 Port: Ethernet 2

+4 Port: Ethernet 3

 Port: Ethernet 4

+(and a second (mark)

 Submit Cancel